jadecobra/python_tdd_exercises/source/AttributeError.rst

 * How to solve `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_
 * How to solve :doc:`AttributeError` by defining variables, :doc:`functions` and :doc:`classes`

-do we know how to define :doc:`classes` if we define them the same was as :doc:`functions` ?
+do I know how to define :doc:`classes` if I define them the same was as :doc:`functions` ?

 ----